 Research and Innovation

-To help us make even more impact, we want to build a better understanding of the transport lives of disabled people and the challenges that they face.
+To help us make even more impact, we want to build a better understanding of the transport needs of disabled people and the challenges that they face.
 We have carried out some research, including listening in depth to the views and perspectives of disabled people.
 We are publishing this work because we believe that the findings are important for a wide range of people and organisations who care about the same things that we do.

 Here are some findings and testimonials from our 2020 research conducted with Britain Thinks and the National Centre for Social Research.